danfairs/django-lazysignup/docs/usage.rst

 User agent blacklisting
 -----------------------

-The middleware will not created users for certain requests from blacklisted user agents.
+The middleware will not create users for certain requests from blacklisted user agents.
 This is simply a fairly crude method for preventing many spurious users being created by passing search engines.